neil314159/portfolio-project-3/README.md

 ## Validation Testing
 * Python: All code was tested using the [PEP8 Validator](http://pep8online.com/).
 The code shows no errors and no warnings.
 Most of the initial warnings that required fixing were about keeping all code within the 80 character limit.

+### Development Issues
+* When I initially designed the interface of the program, I had planned to use emoji symbols such as ✅ when presenting information to the user.
+However, while this worked well on the GitPod development environment, it caused problems when deployed to Heroku.
+It seems the terminal printed these characters with a slightly different width which caused all of the tables to be slightly misaligned.
+I tested a number of libraries for printing and formatting rich text but could not fix this problem before the deadline and reverted to using coloured text.

 # Deployment